thelastoutpostworkshop/littlefs-fatfs-wasm/README.md

 }
 ```

 `list()` returns every file (including nested directories) produced by a depth-first walk.
-Entries include file paths (without a leading slash) and byte sizes. `createLittleFSFromImage` mounts an existing LittleFS disk image (byte array) without formatting, and `toImage()` returns the current contents as a `Uint8Array` so you can save it back to disk.
+Entries include file paths (without a leading slash) and byte sizes. `createLittleFSFromImage` mounts an existing LittleFS disk image (byte array) without formatting, `toImage()` returns the current contents as a `Uint8Array` so you can save it back to disk, and `readFile()` returns raw file bytes for previews or editors.

 ### Building from source